How do I become a Christian?

 How may I arrange to be married at First Presbyterian Church?

 The pastors of this church are always glad to officiate at a members-only marriage service where there is a serious intention on the part of both the bride and groom to establish the marriage on a Christian foundation.
 To this end, a series of three to five counseling periods is arranged for the bride and groom in advance of the wedding with the pastor in addition to the pre-marital service offered by the Baton Rouge Christian Counseling Center (www.brchristiancounseling.com).
 The couple is first asked to contact the Director of Special Events and Facilities who will coordinate pastors, facility availability and usage.
 The facilities of the church are available for both weddings and receptions.
 A brochure which includes fee schedules and rules is available.
 Pastors from other churches are allowed to co-officiate in weddings in First Presbyterian’s facilities when one of the church’s pastors co-officiates.
 Please contact Sherry McKinley for additional information (email@example.com) or visit our Weddings page.

+We would love to share more about First Presbyterian with you.
 The Connection Center is a great source of information on Sunday mornings.
 It is located in the Sanctuary Building.